geonnave/blog/content/posts/browsemian-rhapsody.md

 sends shivers down my spine
 fingers aching all the time
-goodbye, everybody, I will deploy gotta leave it all behind and git push
+goodbye, everybody, I will deploy gotta leave it all behind and force git push

 mama, ohh
 I don't wanna be fired